Yao2001/E06b-Tiles/README.md

  * Make changes until you have a working three-level game

 As always, update the LICENSE, this file (README.md) and submit the URL to your repository on Canvas.

+This game is about an alien move in the map full of grass and get the coins.
+The alien is keep falling down on the bottom.